-Legal Aid for divorce cases - How you can apply
+Legal aid for divorce cases - How you can apply

 Please note: As of 1st April 2013, legal aid for divorce cases in England and Wales has been withdrawn by the government and you will no longer be able to obtain legal aid funding for your divorce or family law case unless you are a victim of domestic violence.
-If you are in Scotland or Northern Ireland there are different rules.
+If you are in Scotland there are different rules.

 Types of legal aid still available